-WA ScamNet has received reports about two websites claiming to sell discounted second-hand farming machinery with products paid for but not delivered.
+WA ScamNet has received reports about three websites claiming to sell discounted second-hand farm machinery with products paid for but not delivered.

 Tips to avoid fake websites: